A series is the sum of the terms in a sequence.

 This is clearly a geometric series with a common ratio of 3.
 By observation: n = 5, a1 = 3, r = 3

-Be sure to use the formula for SUM!
+Be sure to show use of the geometric formula.

 geoex6b